AmadeusQQ/behavioral-cloning/README.md

 - Cropped images reduce noise above the horizon at the expense of signals for when going up or down slope

 Normal distribution of angles
+- Angles between -1 and 1 reduce turn bias
-- Images with angles smaller than -1 or greater than 1 help reduce driving straight bias
+- Angles smaller than -1 or greater than 1 reduce driving straight bias
-- Images with angles -25 and 25 help the car recover when about to hit a kerb or go off the road
+- Angles -25 and 25 help the car recover to center if it veers off

 Inverse relationship between batch size and memory usage
 - Large batch size improves gradient estimation accuracy at the expense of memory usage